BigDataBiology/big-data-biology_org/content/manual.md

 as a matter of course and will not automatically entitle you to authorship on papers.

-This includes things like attending and participating in the lab meeting, organizing lab events, maintaining lab resources (_e.g._, database downloads), engaging with visitors, helping new members settle in, &c.
+This includes things like attending and participating in the team meeting, organizing events, maintaining resources (_e.g._, database downloads), engaging with visitors, helping new members settle in, &c.

-It also includes doing small favors for other lab members (proof-reading a manuscript, helping debug random software issues, answering a few questions on a topic that you know best) that will not (and should not, ethically speaking) automatically result in co-authorships.
+It also includes doing small favors for other group members (proof-reading a manuscript, helping debug random software issues, answering a few questions on a topic that you know best) that will not (and should not, ethically speaking) automatically result in co-authorships.